kurealnum/Mini-Workflows/CONTRIBUTING.md

 # How to contribute
 As mentioned in the README, all contributions are welcome!
 If you want to contribute, try and:

 - Have general understanding of .md files
+- Use proper grammar, but don't worry too much about punctuation
 - Stick to the general formatting of the README
-- Use proper grammar, but don't worry too much about punctuation

 You might want to look at the formatting yourself, but as a general overview:

 <br>

 # Heading
-Some information about the subheading, maybe an introduction.
+Some information about the subheading, maybe an introduction would go here.
+The spacing might look a bit weird on smaller headers, but in my opinion it looks fine on larger ones.
 The spacing between headers should be as follows:
 ```
 # Heading
 Text here